hubverse-org/hubDocs/README.md

 The main content of the site lives in [`docs/source`](docs/source/).
 That is where you will add/edit Markdown files to populate the content of the site.

+[This page](https://jupyterbook.org/en/stable/intro.html) provides useful documentation on how to use the Jupyter Book theme, which is the theme currently used by our documentation site.

 # Installation

 To build and preview the site locally, the following steps